 Each capsule has a 28-person capacity, and each revolution takes approximately 30 minutes with visitors enjoying a panorama that captures Marina Bay’s skyline with a glimpse of neighbouring Malaysia and Indonesia.

-Sentosa is a popular island resort in Singapore that has a two-kilometre-long coastline.
+Sentosa 圣陶沙 is a popular island resort in Singapore that has a 2m coastline.
 Whilst not the most beautiful in Asia (by quite a long way), it provides the opportunity to get away from the hustle and bustle of the city.
 Sentosa Island is also home to a number of tourist attractions including Universal Studios Singapore.

-Resorts World Sentosa
+Resorts World at Sentosa, Sentosa Island | map

 Universal Studios Singapore markets itself as a ‘one of a kind theme park in Asia’.
 And this is very true.
 It is the center piece of the transformation of Sentosa Island into a world-class resort.
-Construction started in April 2008 and the park was formally opened on May 28, 2011.
+Construction started in April 2008, and the park was formally opened on May 28, 2011.

-The world’s tallest pair of dueling roller coasters is based on Battlestar Galactica; there is a castle from the world of Shrek and a live music show ‘Monster Rock’ featuring the infamous Universal Monsters and the recently opened ’Transformers 3D thrill ride.
+The world’s tallest pair of roller coasters are based on Battlestar Galactica.
+There is a castle from the world of Shrek and a live music show ‘Monster Rock’ featuring the infamous Universal Monsters and the Transformers 3D thrill ride.
 More than enough for any screaming queen.

 MRT – Take the North East Line to Harbour Front Station and change for the Sentosa Express or RWS 8 Bus.

 This historical riverside quay has been transformed into a buzzing nightlife area with a huge choice of eateries offering over 20 different types of cuisine along with more than 20 (straight) bars, nightclubs and pubs.
 Some clubs have 24-hour licenses, and few close before 3am.
 Expect Friday nights to be the busiest.